 PORTLANDIA gets tech.

-Jonathan Krisel: Co-Creator, Writer and Director
+Jonathan Krisel: Co-Creator, Writer & Director

 Carrie Brownstein: Sleater-Kinney & IMDB

 Full cast and crew

 "Fake smile, real friends.
 Portlandia writers S8." -Carrie

 “Transparent” is the first online series to ever win a best series Golden Globe, comedy or drama.
 And it’s Amazon’s first.

 Ali Pfefferman (Gaby Hoffmann) and Syd (Carrie Brownstein).